It's Never Been Easier to Help the Police in Your Neighborhood

 Any tip can be helpful to the police.

 Many suspects simply "disappear" into a community once the police attempt to question them.
-For that reason, even a simple tip (like the last known address of a person, where they spend time with their friends, or where they have been seen working) could be the break that detectives need.
+For that reason, even a simple tip (like the last known address of a person, where they spend time with their friends, or where they have been seen working) could be the break that investigators need.

 You can choose to register for a gift card reward for your tip.